wordofwarning/wordofwarning.org/hab/partners/index.md

 • a <a href="http://gm-artisthub.co.uk" target="_blank">Greater Manchester Artist Hub</a> partner — a joint artist development project supporting independent artists and freelance creatives across the city region with Community Arts Northwest, Contact, HOME, Manchester International Festival, Octagon Theatre Bolton, Oldham Coliseum Theatre, Royal Exchange Theatre, SICK!
 Festival, STUN, The Lowry, Waterside Arts & Creative Industries Trafford, Z-arts;

-• a Greater Manchester LGBTQ+ Arts & Culture Network member — an LGBT Foundation Project, supported using public funding by the National Lottery through Arts Council England;
+• a Greater Manchester LGBTQ+ Arts & Culture Network member — an LGBT Foundation Project, supported using public funding by the National Lottery through Arts Council England, supporting cultural partners to become more inclusive and transform how they engage with LGBTQ+ audiences, participants, artists + staff;

 • a <a href="http://gm-iai.org" target="_blank">Greater Manchester Independent Artist Initiative</a> supporting partner — alongside other GM arts & culture organisations, exploring ways to support independent artists and companies in our city region to develop and share their work in 2021 as we emerge from COVID-19 restrictions;